matthias314/micro-bookmark2/README.md

 - `F2`: jump to next bookmark
 - `Shift-F2`: jump to previous bookmark

+Any function key can be used instead of `F2` by setting the global option `bookmark2.key` accordingly.

 ## Installation

 Create a directory `~/.config/micro/plug/bookmark2` and store the file `bookmark2.lua` there.